dabrahams/standard/README.md

     The declarations space of the type declaration includes `foo` and `bar`.

-6. A declaration may introduce one or more names, or redeclare names introduced by previous declarations in the innermost lexical scope that contains it.
+7. A declaration may introduce one or more names in the declaration space of the innermost lexical scope that contains it.
 The same name may not be introduced more than once in a declaration space.

     ```ebnf
     type A {